Mountain Lake Lodge: 3 Scenic Hikes for Dirty Dancing Fans in Pembroke, Virginia

 #3: Mountain Lake Loop

 It’s no surprise that this is the most popular cabin at Mountain Lake Lodge.
-It’s directly across from the swimming pool.
-You’ll see a couple of well-placed signs for the hiking trail.
+It’s across from the swimming pool.
+You’ll see a well-placed signs for the hiking trail.

 White blazes mark the trail.
 At the .15-mile mark you’ll cross over a small bridge and catch your first glimpse through the trees of Mountain Lake.